Integration with React

 }

-To display RichText correctly, you need to specify important styles for RichText and its container in the main css file of the project:
+Add the styles for RichText and its container to the main CSS file of the project:

 html,